MicrosoftDocs/sql-docs/docs/reporting-services/url-access-parameter-reference.md

         https://localhost/reportserver/?/DataSet1&rs:command=GetShareddatasetDefinition
         ```

     -   **GetDataSourceContents**: Displays the properties of a given shared data source as XML.
-If your browser supports XML and if you're an authenticated user with **Read Contents** permission on the data source, the data source definition is displayed.
+If your browser supports XML and if you're an authenticated user with **Read Contents** permission on the data source, the data source definition displays.

          For example, in native mode: